ChrisChinchilla/CiviStats/README.txt

 CiviStats v1
 This is a proposed API change to allow for easy calling and rendering of creation stats in CiviCRM for display in a website's front end.

+This project was started as part of Random Hacks of Kindness 2012

 The only file addition is inside the api/v3/stats.php folder

 So far, here's what you can do: